-- 227. SHRIMATI KANAK MUKHER-JEE: Will the Minister of FINANCE be pleased to state: - (a) whether his attention has drawn to reports published by "Hindu", Madras dated 20th and 21st October.
-1981. where in it has been stated that IMF staff have already submitted a 48-page secret report for of the IMF consideration Executive Board: and - (b) if so, what are the facts thereof and Government's reaction thereto?
+- 227. SHRIMATI KANAK MUKHER-JEE: Will the Minister of FINANCE be pleased to state: - (a) whether his attention has been published drawn to reports "Hindu", Madras dated 20th and 21st October, 1981, wherein it has been stated that IMF staff have already submitted a 48-page secret report for consideration of the IMF Executive Board; and - (b) if so, what are the facts thereof and Government's reaction thereto?

-THE MINISTER OF FINANCE (SHRI R. VENKATARAMAN): (a) Yes, Sir.
+OF THE MINISTER FINANCE (SHRI R. VENKATARAMAN): (a) Yes Sir.

-(b) The International Monetary Fund have studied in detail the adjustment programme of the Government of India and have approved on November 9, 1981 an extended arrangement in an amount equivalent to SDR 5000 million.
+(b) The International Monetary Fund have studied in detail the justment programme of the Government of India and have approved on November 9, 1981 an extended arrangement in an amount equivalent to SDR 5000 million.